jnozzi/cocoadev.com/markdown/AppleCocoaApps.md

 People set in their ways...one of our worst traits.

 I think that Carbon developers look at Cocoa development like taking the easy way out.
-The same way that we look at General/RealBASIC development, as taking the easy way out.
+The same way that we look at RealBASIC development, as taking the easy way out.

 **I look at Ruby as taking the easy way out � and I prefer it.
-General/RealBasic is taking the awful way out.**
+RealBasic is taking the awful way out.**

 *Perhaps.
 There's also the fact that it's quite possibly a pretty huge investment to switch from Carbon to Cocoa.
 You'd have to ask somebody who's actually done it to be sure, though... like the Nisus Writer guys, perhaps.*